Zergol/stUdy/README.md

 ## Monorepo notes

-Project was turned to minimalistic monorepo, using turbo with single command to start backend and frontent servers.
+Project was turned to minimalistic monorepo, using [turbo](turbo.build/repo/docs) with single command to start backend and frontend servers.

 # Stream video